Pauline-Mac/cy_school_managerSpringBoot/README.md

 - Run once
   - It should create a WAR file in target folder
  - Create JAR Application run configuration
+ - Point to the WAR file in "target" folder
  - Add the Maven Run configuration in Before Launch section

 **You can now run the project**